o19s/elasticsearch-learning-to-rank/README.md

 ...
 ```

+where each feature is a relevance score for a Query DSL query.

 Currently, you're in charge of gathering these feature values, logging them (maybe in ES itself), and training Ranklib models externally.
-Future iterations of this may automatically log query scores to an Elasticsearch index -- but you must provide the judgements.
+Future iterations of this may automatically log query scores to an Elasticsearch index -- but you would still need to provide the judgements.

 ## Training the Model